 It is notable that the D30 has a hotshoe, while the W150 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon D30 (unlike the W150) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The W150 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon D30 Manual (free pdf) or the online Nikon W150 Manual.
+Further information on the features and operation of the D30 and W150 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Nikon W150 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon D30 and the Nikon W150?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.